Chris Taylor Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 12th in MLB.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres have a 3.75 team ERA that ranks first across all MLB pitching staffs.
+- The Padres' 3.75 team ERA is No. 1 among all league pitching staffs.

-- Padres pitchers combine to allow 120 home runs (1.1 per game), the sixth-fewest in baseball.
+- Padres pitchers combine to allow 121 home runs (1.1 per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.